We independently score every subscription. We may earn a commission through links โ€” it never changes our picks.

 Canceling Game Pass is easier than many subscription services โ€” you can do it directly through your Microsoft account online without jumping through hoops.
 Microsoft will typically offer a discounted retention deal when you try to cancel, which can be worth taking if you were already on the fence.

 Xbox Game Pass Ultimate remains the most compelling subscription in gaming for active Xbox and PC players, particularly anyone who plays Microsoft's first-party releases.
 The day-one access model is genuinely different from anything else on the market.
-But it's not a universal recommendation anymore โ€” rising prices mean casual players should be honest about how much they'd actually use it before subscribing.
+But it's not a universal recommendation anymore โ€” the 2026 price hike, the four-tier shuffle, and the loss of day-one Call of Duty mean casual players should be honest about how much they'd actually use it before subscribing.
 If your answer is "a lot," it's still worth it.
 If it's "maybe a little," buy the games you want and skip the monthly bill.